Table of contents

 Facebook advertising cost changes by country

-According to the Naningans’ European Facebook Advertising Benchmark Report, the UK has the highest mobile ad spend in Europe, and it is one of the countries where new ad formats are used as soon as they are available.
+According to the Insider Intelligence report, the UK has been seeing a continuous increase in digital ad spend, and it’ll continue to grow in the foreseeable future.
+Furthermore, it’s one of the countries where new ad formats are used as soon as they are available.
 This is due to the high competition of our advertising market, which forces marketers to be creative to get potential buyers among their audiences.
 Lookalike audiences are also a popular tool.

 CTR influences the CPC cost